-GAINESVILLE, Fla. — While Florida residents scramble to prepare for Hurricane Irma, agriculture operators are working to make sure their livestock survive the storm.
+GAINESVILLE, Fla. — While Florida residents scramble to prepare for another hurricane, agriculture operators are working to make sure their livestock survive the storm.
 Agents with University of Florida IFAS Extension offer advice on how to safeguard animals before, during and after the storm.

 “After Hurricane Matthew, we had livestock die from dehydration, electrocution and collapsed barns,” said Cindy B. Sanders, UF/IFAS Extension Alachua County director and livestock agent.
 “This can be avoided if operators know how to prepare.”

 Sanders offers the following tips:

 - When the forces of a hurricane cause flooded conditions, livestock that are not in a confined area can usually take care of themselves.
 Still, do not let them become trapped in low-lying pens.

 - Stock extra feed and water for the livestock.
 Water is essential.
 Thirsty animals will try to break out to get to flood waters.
 If water is in short supply, limit the livestock’s feed intake.

 - Block off narrow passageways where animals would be unable to turn around.
 A few heavy animals in a narrow dead end can be dangerous not only to themselves but also to the buildings in which they are housed.